straysheep-dev/straysheep-dev.github.io/docs/blog/posts/proxmox.md

 # Proxmox

 Get started with Proxmox.
-Installation considerations, networking, disk encryption options, and migrating existing virutal machines.
+Installation considerations, networking, disk encryption options, and migrating existing virtual machines.

-Everything's presented in a useful order to follow if you're used to Hyper-V, VMware, or VirtualBox and want to jump in by moving to a Proxmox server.
+Everything's presented in a useful order to follow if you're used to Hyper-V, VMware Workstation, or VirtualBox and want to jump in by moving to a Proxmox server.

 What's most interesting about Proxmox is the Web UI gives you full console and GUI (yes, GUI desktop) access to your VM's through either noVNC or SPICE, *even via a smart phone*.